 A person with anxiety disorder, however, experiences fear, panic or anxiety in situations where most people would not feel anxious or threatened.
 Believed to be caused in part by a malfunction of brain chemistry, generalized anxiety is not the normal apprehension that one feels before taking a test or awaiting the outcome of a biopsy.
 The sufferer may experience sudden panic or anxiety attacks without any recognized trigger and often lives with constant nagging worry or anxiousness.

-There are some commonalities between anxiety and depression so people often get them confused.
+There are some commonalities between anxiety and depression so people often get confused.
 Moreover, many of the symptoms of these disorders overlap, creating even more confusion.

 The symptoms of depression include more than just persistent sadness or an empty feeling.
 Depression can manifest in many additional ways with the following symptoms, among others: